sebfisch/haskell-regexp/README.markdown

     bash# cabal install weighted-regexp -fCriterion

-You can pass `--help` to the program to see how to use it.
+You can call `criterion-re --help` to see how to use the generated program.
 It tests three different examples:

   * a unique full match with a regular expression for phone numbers,